A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Introduction

 \section{Introduction}

-Topology optimization (TO) has emerged as a transformative computational paradigm in engineering design, enabling the optimal material distributions within a given domain to maximize performance under specified loads and boundary conditions \cite{bendsoe2003topology, zargham2016topology, ALLAIRE20211}.
-By exploring a vast design space, TO produces high-performance topologies that often surpass conventional and experience-based designs.
-This capability has driven remarkable progress in developing lightweight and efficient components across diverse engineering fields \cite{giraldo2020multi, CHEN2024113119}, establishing TO as a cornerstone of modern computational design.
-Its impact has been further amplified by additive manufacturing \cite{takezawa2020sensitivity, luo2020additive}, which enables the realization of intricate, performance-driven topologies, fostering a powerful synergy that continues to advance engineering innovation.
+Topology optimization (TO) has emerged as a powerful computational paradigm in engineering design, enabling the computation of optimal material distributions within a prescribed domain under specified loads and boundary conditions \cite{bendsoe2003topology, zargham2016topology, ALLAIRE20211}.
+By systematically exploring a vast design space, TO produces high-performance topologies that often surpass conventional and experience-based designs.
+This capability has driven remarkable progress in developing lightweight and efficient components across diverse engineering fields \cite{giraldo2020multi, CHEN2024113119}.
+Its impact has been further amplified by additive manufacturing \cite{takezawa2020sensitivity, luo2020additive, kangzhan31122025}, which enables the realization of intricate and performance-driven topologies, establishing TO as a cornerstone of modern computational design.